-- Well, Spot or Uplights: These can be used to illuminate paths, create drama by highlighting plant forms, etc.
+- Well, Spot or Uplights: These can illuminate paths, create drama by highlighting plant forms, etc.

-- Balusters: Illuminated balusters for railings (balustrades) that are designed to replace existing balusters or be installed during new deck construction.
+- Balusters: Illuminated balusters for railings (balustrades) designed to replace existing balusters or be installed during new deck construction.

 - Post caps and rail lights: Decorative lighting fixtures that can be attached to posts or rails.